brainupdaters/drlm/doc/drlm-release-notes.rst

 The references pointing to fix #nr or issue #nr refer to our issues tracker

-DRLM Version 2.4.12 (March 2024) - Release Notes
+DRLM Version 2.4.12 (April 2024) - Release Notes
 ------------------------------------------------
-  * Dummy line for 2.4.12 release notes
+  * Bugfix in listbackup when no backups are available

+  * Bugfix in listclient when no clients are available

+  * Bugfix in listnetwork when no networks are available

+  * Bugfix in listjob when no jobs are available

+  * NEW!
+Virtual IP support to backup active cluster services

+  * Removed unmaintained Docker support

 DRLM Version 2.4.11 (March 2024) - Release Notes